JulienBacquart/MTW-MeSH-wiki/Running-Fuseki-server.md

-* In testing or development environments
+* For testing and development

     Go to your <**FUSEKI_DATA_DIR**> open CMD and run: